Your No-Nonsense Guide to NCL Drink Packages

 Can minors receive this package?

-Guests 1–8 who are 21 and over receive the Unlimited Open Bar Package as part of the More at Sea program.
+Guests 1–8 who are 21+ receive the Unlimited Open Bar Package as part of the Free at Sea program.
 If a minor is listed as guest #2, they will receive the soda package instead.
 Minors listed as guests #3–8 do not receive any package

-You can read the terms and conditions for the MAS Unlimited Open Bar.
+You can read the terms and conditions for the FAS Unlimited Open Bar.

 Is bottled water included?